Everyone wants killer investment advice that will make them millions of dollars. The buy low sell high strategy claims to do just that.

 At the same time, thousands of penny stocks are on the market for incredibly low prices.
 The odds that any one of these low-value companies will blow up to be big winners are not good.

-Buying these low will result in owning a bunch of low-value stock, and you will likely lose money in the long run.
+Buying “low” on penny stocks will result in owning a bunch of low-value companies, and you will likely lose money in the long run.

 Risk Tolerance

-The buy low, sell high investment strategy fails to consider anyone’s risk tolerance.
+The buy low, sell high investment strategy doesn’t take risk tolerance into consideration.

 Not everyone can handle intense market swings, and that’s okay.
 If you can’t stomach lows, you probably don’t want to invest in the stock market when it’s bottoming out.
 You’d have to buy shares when you think the market is at its lowest and hope those share prices don’t fall even further.